lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 Now, let's see the information as a plot.
 You can quickly get a sense of the results, the magnitude, direction of association, and how they compare.
 You don't work as hard to understand the results, which is why plots are preferred to tables.

 I mentioned in chapter 3 that there are dozens of statistical techniques for analyzing cohort data.
 The technique you use will determine the plots you make.
-A common analysis output is some type of regression-based estimate and measure of precision, like confidence intervals, which this plot shows effectively.
+A common analysis output is some type of regression-based estimate and measure of precision, like confidence intervals show as CI here, which this plot shows effectively.
+Another measure of precision includes the standard error, which the confidence interval is based off of.

 ---
-## Plotting estimates and confidence intervals
+## Plotting estimates and confidence intervals (CI)

 ```yaml
 type: "FullSlide"